DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

-A single-user license is the cheapest option, but you can also buy the ActionVFX Unlimited License for studios and teams and schools.
+A single-user license is the cheapest option, but you can buy the ActionVFX Unlimited License for studios, teams, and schools.

 Free VFX Assets For You

-But before you might decide to take the plunge with ActionVFX.com, why not try out some of their free VFX assets?
+But before you take the plunge with ActionVFX.com, why not try out some of their free VFX assets?

 If you follow this link, it will take you directly to the free assets library, with lots of cool free effects you can test out in your projects.

 For example, you’ll find free VFXs such as lighting, blood, bullet holes, dust waves, burn marks, and sound effects.

 I hope you find what you’re looking for.
 And feel free to share some of your cool VFX work in the comments below.

 About the author:

 Jan Sørup is a videographer and photographer from Denmark.
 He owns filmdaft.com and the Danish company Apertura, which produces video content for big companies in Denmark and Scandinavia.
 Jan has a background in music, has drawn webcomics, and is a former lecturer at the University of Copenhagen.